 These potatoes are amazing!
 I did put more Parmesan in the bottom of the dish and once I laid the potatoes out, I sprayed them with some olive oil and sprinkled garlic salt and pepper on top.
 They were so delicious and flavorful, I will definitely be making these again.

 These potatoes are delicious!
 My husband asks for them frequently.
 I love it especially with new Yukon gold potatoes but often do a combination.
 You can easily adjust this recipe for number of people you're serving.

 This is my family's favorite potato recipe!
 So simple yet so delicious.
 They smell so good cooking too.
 I'd rather have these than a traditional baked potato.

 Could Yukon Gold potatoes work instead of red potatoes?

 So simple to make but I do add more butter and much more Parmesan and bake until the potatoes are tender and cheese forms a very crispy crust.
 We also add a little salt at the table.
 Yummm!

-"These looked amazing!
+(Updated comment)These looked amazing!
 And they tasted pretty darned good too, with a dash more salt.
 But the first time I made them they were a bit on the wet side of creamy.
 I've made them a few times since, and recommend using Russet potatoes -- larger ones, so they bake for about 45 minutes -- and poking a few holes in the potatoes to let steam escape.